floragc-octo/am-i-doing-this-in-prod/README.md

 This extension *lacks* :
 * a full support of Firefox (it's a little bit broken, see Issues)

-This extension will *soon* :
-* let you customize the ribbon font color (in the meantime don't choose a too light background color as the font color is white)

-This extension will *maybe one day* :
-* let you customize the ribbon design

 ## Getting Started

 The settings page is accessible from the plugin options or by clicking on the plugin's icon on your